niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 ## Creating SSH keys for the controller to agent connection
 As mentioned in the previous guide the controller and agent are going to communicate over SSH.
 To configure this connection we need to generate SSH keys on the controller VM and add the public key to the agent VM
-1. SSH to the controller using the commnad we used before
+1. SSH to the controller using the command we used before
    ```
    ssh -i ~/.ssh/myKeyFile testUser@<jenkins-controller-vm EXTERNAL_IP>
    ```